-This year’s Solstice Shorts Festival hosted by micro publisher Arachne Press takes us from the 2017 theme of Dusk into the apex of the fleeting hours of sunlight with Noon.
+This year’s Solstice Shorts Festival hosted by micro publisher Arachne Press sweeps us into the shivery themes of Time and Tide.

 As the days shorten and nights lengthen, my mind turns to the winter solstice, and to the Solstice Shorts Festival 2017 due to be hosted by micro publisher Arachne Press.

 Arachne Press proprietor and publisher Cherry Potts is seeking submissions of new and unpublished poetry and prose on the theme of Dusk.
 What does it bring to mind for you?

 Cherry describes dusk as “the last ‘official’ segment, when the sun is down, but there’s still a lingering light in the sky, through to out and out night.”

 The deadline for submissions is 5th November 2017.

 Think about how you can turn that time when light and dark hover around each other into a story or poem.
 Find out how to submit your words at arachnepress.com.

 If you write or create something prompted by this, please send an email to Judy(at)socket creative.com to let me know.
 With your permission, I might publish it on SkyLightRain.com.
 You can help make the Solstices Shorts a nationwide festival.

 Happy Winter Solstice!
 The wonderful thing about today is the promise of longer, brighter days to come.